 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Wireless > Throughput Monitor to view the wireless throughput information.

-- Rate The Throughput unit. - Run Time How long this function is running. - Transmit Wireless transmit rate information. - Receive Wireless receive rate information.
+- Rate The unit for the Throughput. - Run Time How long the Throughput Monitor runs. - Transmit Wireless transmit rate information. - Receive Wireless receive rate information.

-Click Start/Stop to start or stop wireless throughput monitor.
+Click Start / Stop to start or stop wireless throughput monitor.